Adaptive Inertia: Disentangling the Effects of Adaptive Learning Rate and Momentum: Analysis of Adam Dynamics

-\begin{proposition}[Adam Escape Saddle Points] Suppose $c$ is a critical point, Assumption \ref{as:taylor} holds, the dynamics is governed by Adam, and the initial parameter is at the saddle point $\theta = c$.
+\begin{proposition}[Adam Escapes Saddle Points] Suppose $c$ is a critical point, Assumption \ref{as:taylor} and Equation \eqref{eq:DCH} hold, the dynamics is governed by Adam, and the initial parameter is at the saddle point $\theta = c$.
 Then the mean squared displacement is written as

 Under $|H_{i}|\eta T \ll 1$, it can be written in terms of Adam notations as:

 \end{proposition}